jesper54321/National-React/README.md

 User (Management of registered users into the Firebase database);
 * id_user  - Primary Key number (Every user has their own (made for ease of record management, but username also works (and also avoids users with same usernames)))
 * username - Variable text (users will have this text displayed on the chats they comment into and at the top of most application screens)
-* password - Variable text (through firebase's process of signing in, this field's content becomes a long, encripted text value that's decode upon their loggin in process)
+* password - Variable text (through firebase's process of signing in, this field contains a long, encripted text value, decoded on their loggin in process)
 * profile  - Variable text (Contains a link (route) of a static image between the project's public folder)

 1..1